top of page

 San Mateo County's version is called SMC Alert.
 Sign up for county-wide alerts by going to www.smcalert.info.

-Nextdoor Burlingame Hills connects nearly 1,200 residents for the purpose of buying and selling items, recommending businesses, and service providers, and announcing events.
+Nextdoor Burlingame Hills connects more than 1,400 residents for the purpose of buying and selling items, recommending businesses, and service providers, and announcing events.
 Sign up at www.nextdoor.com.

 The City of Burlingame eNewsletter is sent out every Thursday afternoon.
 Subscribe to keep up to date on what's going on in the City.
 Or to catch up on what's been happening, you can read recent past eNewsletters.